jrab89/number_theory_talk/slides.md

 Hi fellow Chicago Rubyists!
 Today I'm here to talk to you about Number Theory.
-It's an interesting topic and also a really important topic, and one that people who write code for a living mostly don't seem to care or know much about, which is unfortunate.
+It's an interesting topic and also a really important topic, and one that people who write Ruby mostly don't seem to deal with much, which is unfortunate.
 This image is from an episode of The Simsons called "The Wizard of Evergreen Terrace".
 In it, Homer begins to admire Thomas Edison and decides to become an inventor.
-So before I get into this stuff, I'm curious, does anyone know how this image might be relevant?
+The second line is a reference to something very important in Number Theory called Fermat's Last Theorem, which also comes up in Star Trek and Doctor Who.

 ---